danfeder/thunder_scheduler_v1/docs/next-session-prompt.md

 - CSV Import/Export functionality with validation
 - Basic UI implementation with core components, state management, and API integration
 - Schedule Visualization with specialized components for different use cases
-- Error handling infrastructure and React Query integration (partial completion of Initial Integration)
+- Error handling infrastructure and React Query integration
+- MSW setup for API mocking in tests
+- Container components with mock services for all visualization components
+- Integration tests with mock services for all components

 All code is in the GitHub repository: https://github.com/danfeder/thunder_scheduler_v1 We're currently on the `feature/initial-integration` branch.

-## Next Task: Complete Initial Integration
+## Next Task: Replace Mock Services with Real API Implementations
-According to our progress tracker (docs/progress-tracker.md), we've partially completed Phase 1, Step 8: Initial Integration.
-We've implemented the error handling infrastructure and React Query setup, but still need to:
+According to our updated progress tracker (docs/progress-tracker.md), we've made significant progress on Phase 1, Step 8: Initial Integration.
+We've implemented container components with mock services for all visualization components and created integration tests that are passing with these mock services.
+Now we need to:
+- Replace mock services with real API implementations
+- Update App.tsx to use the container components
-- Connect visualization components to backend APIs
+- Test with real backend APIs
-- Implement component-specific integration tests
-- Set up MSW for API mocking in tests
+- Add tests for edge cases and error scenarios

 ## Key Documentation
 Please refer to these files for detailed context: